We went for another great "nature walk" last weekend. That seems to be what the

 To make me happy.

+Every single day you find small ways to choose happiness.
 Every single day you find ways to offer a metaphorical dandelion to the people around you.
+I hope you never change.